The trusts industry worldwide is a large, mature and increasingly competitive one.

 Gibraltar’s Registered Trusts Act 1999 allows a trust to be registered with the Registrar of Trusts at Companies House.
-The Registrar will keep an index of trusts so registered.
-No information will be maintained at Companies House.
-Registration is voluntary.

-Asset Protection Trusts ('APT')
+Asset Protection Trusts (APT)

-Gibraltar introduced asset protection trust legislation within the provisions of the bankruptcy law, rather than within fraudulent conveyancing laws, so that, for a creditor to commence an action in Gibraltar, he must commence an action under the bankruptcy law – and the standard of intent to defraud that must be met is much narrower and more difficult for a creditor to satisfy.
+Gibraltar introduced asset protection trust legislation within the provisions of the bankruptcy law, rather than within fraudulent conveyancing laws, so that, for a creditor to commence an action in Gibraltar, they must commence an action under the bankruptcy law – and the standard of intent to defraud that must be met is much narrower and more difficult for a creditor to satisfy.